 “She perceiveth that her merchandise is good….
 That it turns to good account; that her trading to heaven is of great advantage; that she grows rich hereby; that her merchandise with Wisdom, or Christ, is better than the merchandise of silver, and the gain thereby than fine gold; and though her voyages are attended with trouble and danger, yet are profitable, and therefore she is not discouraged, but determined to pursue them; she is like the merchant man, seeking goodly pearls, who finds a pearl of great price, worth all his trouble”

-According to Gill, her merchandise is what she is doing with her time on earth in exchange for our riches we are promised in heaven!
+According to Gill, her merchandise is what she is doing with her time on earth in exchange for the riches we are promised in heaven!

 Wheedon’s Commentary on the Bible explains it this way: